TritonVM/triton-vm/specification/isa.md

 The stack grows upwards, in line with the metaphor that justifies the name "stack".

-For reasons or [arithmetization](arithmetization.md), the stack always contains a minimum of 16 elements.
+For reasons of arithmetization, the stack always contains a minimum of 16 elements.
 All these elements are initially 0.
 Trying to run an instruction which would result in a stack of smaller total length than 16 crashes the VM.

 The registers `osp` and `osv` are not directly accessible by the program running in TritonVM.
-They exist only to allow efficient [arithmetization](arithmetization.md).
+They exist only to allow efficient arithmetization.

 ### RAM